PromptCap: Prompt-Guided Task-Aware Image Captioning

-Given an image $I$, and a natural language prompt $P$, PromptCap takes $I, P$ as inputs and generates a prompt-guided caption $C$. $P$ contains instructions about image contents of interest to the user and optional auxiliary inputs such as text from within the image.
-For VQA, an example prompt might be \textit{``Describe to answer: what does the small white text spell?
-OCR: D RUPALCON PALCON COPENHAGEN"}.
+We introduce \NAME, an image captioning model that utilizes a natural language prompt as an input condition.
+The overview of \NAME training is in Figure~\ref{fig:overview}.
+Given an image $I$, and a natural language prompt $P$, \NAME generates a prompt-guided caption $C$. $P$ contains instructions about the image contents of interest to the user.
+For VQA, an example prompt could be \textit{``Please describe this image according to the following question: what type plane is this?}.
 The prompt-guided caption $C$ should (1) cover the visual details required by the instruction in the prompt, (2) describe the main objects as general captions do, and (3) use auxiliary information in the prompt if necessary.
-For instance, assuming the prompt contains a VQA task, then $C$ may directly include the answer (e.g., for questions about visual details), or include information that helps downstream models to infer the answer (e.g., for questions that need external knowledge to solve).
+For instance, assuming the prompt contains a VQA question, $C$ may directly describe the asked visual contents (\eg, for questions about visual details), or provide information that helps downstream models to infer the answer (\eg, for questions that need external knowledge to solve).

+Given the above design, the major technical challenge is \NAME training. \NAME is designed to work with black-box LMs, which cannot be end-to-end fine-tuned on VQA tasks because the LM parameters are not accessible.
+Besides, there are no training data for question-aware captions.
+To address these challenges, we propose training \NAME with data synthesized with GPT-3.